katarinako01/DL_LLM_fine_tuning/README.md

   dates, areas, locations).
 This is expected: 518 training examples can teach format and language style but cannot overwrite the model's pre-trained knowledge (Gekhman et al., 2024).
-- Refusal behavior, Neither model correctly identifies fictional geographic entities (0/5 on hallucination probes).
+- Refusal behaviour.
+Neither model correctly identifies fictional geographic entities (0/5 on hallucination probes).
 The 20 manually added refusal examples were insufficient among 518 geography pairs.
 Increasing the proportion of refusal examples or using reinforcement learning from